radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 * **EbsOptimized**: bool: Indicates whether the instance is optimized for Amazon EBS I/O. This optimization provides dedicated throughput to Amazon EBS and an optimized configuration stack to provide optimal Amazon EBS I/O performance.
 This optimization isn't available with all instance types.
 Additional usage charges apply when using an EBS-optimized instance.
 * **ElasticGpuSpecifications**: [ElasticGpuSpecification](#elasticgpuspecification)[]: Deprecated.
   Amazon Elastic Graphics reached end of life on January 8, 2024.
 For workloads that require graphics acceleration, we recommend that you use Amazon EC2 G4ad, G4dn, or G5 instances.
-* **ElasticInferenceAccelerators**: [LaunchTemplateElasticInferenceAccelerator](#launchtemplateelasticinferenceaccelerator)[]: An elastic inference accelerator to associate with the instance.
+* **ElasticInferenceAccelerators**: [LaunchTemplateElasticInferenceAccelerator](#launchtemplateelasticinferenceaccelerator)[]: Amazon Elastic Inference is no longer available.
+  An elastic inference accelerator to associate with the instance.
 Elastic inference accelerators are a resource you can attach to your Amazon EC2 instances to accelerate your Deep Learning (DL) inference workloads.
  You cannot specify accelerators from different generations in the same request.
   Starting April 15, 2023, AWS will not onboard new customers to Amazon Elastic Inference (EI), and will help current customers migrate their workloads to options that offer better price and performance.
 After April 15, 2023, new customers will not be able to launch instances with Amazon EI accelerators in Amazon SageMaker, Amazon ECS, or Amazon EC2.
 However, customers who have used Amazon EI at least once during the past 30-day period are considered current customers and will be able to continue using the service.
 * **EnclaveOptions**: [EnclaveOptions](#enclaveoptions): Indicates whether the instance is enabled for AWS Nitro Enclaves.
 For more information, see [What is Nitro Enclaves?](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html) in the *Nitro Enclaves User Guide*.